BBillot/hypothalamus_seg/README.md

 The presented tool is based on a convolutional neural network, which allows to retrieve segmentations in a very short processing time (around 10 seconds with a CPU, less than a second with a GPU). \
-The segmentation model was trained by applying aggressive data augmentation, which makes it robust against variability in acquisition parameters (sequence, plateform, head positioning), and in anatomy (e.g. atrophy patterns linked to ageing or different pathologies).
+The segmentation model was trained by applying aggressive data augmentation, which makes it robust against variability in acquisition parameters (sequence, platform, head positioning), and in anatomy (e.g. atrophy patterns linked to ageing or different pathologies).

 \